bhopals/english-vocabs/phrases.md

 - On Thrusday, I am running laps around the lake
 - On Saturday, I have planned a bicylce ride to town
 - I want to reach my fitness goals

+### 10 May

+- Pluralistic society
+  - To say we a Pluralistic Society means that we have many interests, stemming from different backgrounds.
+  - We live in Pluralistic Society
+  - India is a pluralistic society, where people of different backgrounds (religion, caste, culture, language, ethnicity) live side by side.